 A landing point is the spot where visitors appear when they teleport to a parcel of land, including teleports that are initiated by clicking the Visit this location button on a place page.
 Landing points can enhance your visitors' experience by directing them to an appropriate starting location on your land.

 Because landing points are a property of parcels and are not specific to Place Pages, they can only be set from within the Second Life Viewer and cannot be changed in Place Pages settings.
 For instructions on how to set the landing point on land that you own, see Managing your parcel - Setting a landing point.

 Place Pages for land parcels are not visible to other Residents unless the land's Show Place in Search checkbox is checked in the About Land window.
 This box is unchecked by default.
 You may access the About Land window by visiting the parcel, then choosing World > About land from the top menu bar.

 If you wish to hide an entire region's Place Page (and Place Pages for all parcels on the region), you may check the Block Land Show in Search checkbox in the Region tab of the Region/Estate window.
 You may access the Region/Estate window by visiting the region and choosing World > Region/Estate from the top menu bar.

 If you have captured a 360 snapshot using the 360 Snapshot Project Viewer, you may upload a captured 360 snapshot in place of your Hero Image:

 - Capture a 360 snapshot to your computer as described in Taking inworld snapshots.

-- Click the Choose File button and select the captured 360 snapshot (ending in ".zip") from your computer.
+- Click the New button, then click Choose File and select the captured 360 snapshot (ending in ".zip") from your computer.